keepassxreboot/keepassxc/utils/fuzz-testing/README.md

     $ CXX=afl-g++ AFL_HARDEN=1 cmake -DWITH_XC_ALL=ON ..
     $ make

 In the source code, special behavior for fuzz testing can be implemented with `#ifdef __AFL_COMPILER`.
-For example, in fuzz builds, the KeePassXC CLI takes the database password from environment variable `KEYPASSXC_AFL_PASSWORD` to allow non-interactive operation.
+For example, in fuzz builds, the KeePassXC CLI takes the database password from environment variable `KEEPASSXC_AFL_PASSWORD` to allow non-interactive operation.

 ## Prepare Fuzzer Input